SOMHOLUK/vpc-loadbalancer/README.md

 As you can see in the screenshot:

-- The Virtual Private Cloud (VPC) was created with an IPv4 CIDR block of `10.0.0.0/16`.
+- A custom Virtual Private Cloud (VPC) was created with an IPv4 CIDR block of `10.0.0.0/16`.

 <br>